heyzec/dotfiles/scripts/dotsmenu/README.md

 - `file` is the path to the config file, which can include variables.
 - `posthook` is the shell command to run upon editor exiting

-2. Call the `dotsmenuv2.sh` script for the menu to appear.
-It would make sense to set a keybind that calls this script, e.g. window manager
+2. Call the [`dotsmenu.sh`](dotsmenu.sh) script for the menu to appear.
+It would make sense to set a keybind that calls this script in an appropriate place, e.g. window manager